 Please practice our NVC Touchstone of Caring!

-A driver or passenger must have a legal permit to park in a space reserved for persons with physical and/or mental challenges (often referred to as "handicapped" or "disabled" parking).
+A driver or passenger must have a legal permit to park in a space reserved for persons with physical and/or mental challenges.
 These permits include license plates and placards with the symbol of a person in a wheelchair or "DV" for veterans.

 - Remember that one of the main purposes of these parking spaces is the safety of persons with physical and mental challenges, not convenience.

 - People in wheelchairs are in danger when moving behind vehicles in a parking lot because it is difficult for drivers to see them.
 Watch a video about why accessible parking spaces are about safety!